Casualties

 Few Japanese troops surrendered before August 1945.
 As the Allied counteroffensive rolled forward, and Japanese garrisons were trapped on small islands from which there was no escape, Japanese garrisons literally fought to the death.
 Typically just 1 to 3 percent of a trapped garrison would surrender, while the remainder died in combat or committed suicide.
 The impression that the Japanese were more willing to surrender as the war became hopeless was largely an illusion.
 The Allies were taking more prisoners, but they were also fighting larger enemy forces, and the 1 to 3 percent figure held up to the end of hostilities.

 Stavation.
-Deaths from starvation were not unknown among the Allies during the Bataan campaign, but the great majority of armed soldiers who died of starvation were Japanese.
-The Allied strategy of leapfrogging strong Japanese garrisons left these isolated from resupply and forced them into a Stone Age existence of trying to grow sufficient food for survival in the jungle.
+Deaths from starvation were not unknown among the Americans during the Bataan campaign, but the great majority of armed soldiers who died of starvation were Japanese or Chinese.
+The Allied strategy of leapfrogging strong Japanese garrisons left these isolated from resupply, and since surrender was unthinkable to their commanders, these garrisons were forced into a Stone Age existence of trying to grow sufficient food for survival in the jungle.
 It is likely that most of Adachi's 18 Army, cut off in New Guinea, died of starvation.
 Hyakutake's 17 Army in Bougainville suffered a similar fate.
+Overall, an appalling 60% of Japan's military dead were lost to starvation.

 References